zdanek/maverick/modules/vision.md

 - [**Vision_landing**](/modules/vision#vision_landing): Software that uses tags/markers (Aruco) as landing patterns, and controls Precision Landing in ArduCopter
 - [**Camera-streaming-daemon**](/modules/vision#camera-streaming-daemon): RTSP Video server with service discovery publishing.
 - [**Wifibroadcast**](/modules/vision#wifibroadcast): Innovative software that uses monitor/inject mode of compatible wifi adapters to provide connection-less wifi video with graceful degradation, similar to traditional analogue FPV.
+- [**Collision-avoidance-library**](/modules/vision#collision-avoidance-library): Intel RealSense Collision Avoidance Library is a library/tool for investigating collision avoidance strategies.
+It uses Intel RealSense cameras for depth perception and allows different detection methods and avoidance strategies.

 One key advantage of Maverick is that wherever possible it provides the same versions of software across all platforms.
 This is very useful for porting code and functionality across platforms, as the underlying components often vary widely in their APIs/features.
 As of Maverick 1.0, the component versions are:
 - Gstreamer: **1.10.4**